Get 25% off a Gravity Mattress Purchase. Use Code: SFMATTRESS.

 Back sleepers typically maintain a neutral posture as they sleep, but pressure can build in the lumbar region.
 As a result, these sleepers benefit from a contouring mattress like the Gravity Ice Hybrid, as it cushions the lower back and helps relieve pressure.

 The supportive coils and high-density foam helps keep sleepers from pressing deeply into the mattress and promote proper spinal alignment.
-The medium firmness and body-hugging memory foam are best for back sleepers who weigh less than 130 pounds, but the mattress is still supportive enough for those who weigh more.
+The medium firmness and body-hugging memory foam are best for back sleepers who weigh less than 130 pounds, but the mattress provides adequate support for those who weigh more.

 Stomach sleepers need proper support for their lower backs and tend to prefer a firm mattress.
 If their abdomens and hips sink in too deeply, pressure builds in the lumbar region and causes discomfort.
 That said, the mattress should provide some contouring for the upper body to keep the chest and shoulders comfortable.